Unlike the other coastal

 years, no, maybe thousands of years, has it taken to

-that before the advent of gowf this track to the "Wast Sea" was travelled by the people of old who made the
+that long before the advent of the gowf this track to the West Sea was travelled by the people-of-old who made the,

-under the ground, Elie, Ardross Souterrain, two miles to the east.
+under-the-ground, Elie, Ardross Souterrain, two miles to the

 Straight out from the sea end of the West Sea Road was a commercial